sdmlua/fimeval/README.md

 │           └── PWBs3.py  # module which helps to get permanent water bodies from s3 bucket
 └── tests/                  # Includes test cases for different functionality
 ```
-The graphical representation of fimpef pipeline can be summarized as follows.
+The graphical representation of fimpef pipeline can be summarized as follows in **```Figure 1```**.
+Here, it will show all the steps incorporated within the ```fimpef``` during packaging and all functionality are interconnected to each other, resulting the automation of the framework.

 <div align="center">
   <img width="900" alt="image" src="./Images/flowchart.jpg">